minhajfalaki/BookRat_Flutter/README.md

 As per this commit, you will need to do some manual work on creating a json file for your book and add it in the lib/assets/books folder.
 Please make sure that the json structure is compatible by referring to other books in the folder.

+### Next step is to make the UI better.
+Stay tuned for a Figma prototype with a better design

 HAVE FUN